My baby cries for hours after feeding

 - Put the washing machine or vacuum cleaner on - background noise can be soothing

 - If you’re breastfeeding, cut down on spicy food and drinks with caffeine

 - If you’re formula feeding, speak to your health visitor, GP or pharmacist about suitable specialist formulas for the dietary management of colic

-- Speak to one of our feeding experts at the Careline for 1-to-1 support with colic
+- Speak to one of our feeding experts at the Careline for one-to-one support with colic

-If you think your little one has colic, it is important you speak to your health visitor, GP or pharmacist for further information and advice, including the nutritional solutions available.
+If you think your little one has colic, it’s important you speak to your health visitor, GP or pharmacist for further information and advice, including the nutritional solutions available.

 Tired, hungry, or just after a cuddle?
 Learn what their cries mean.